Memex Web

 If you start building something that Memex Web doesn't support, Memex will prompt you to sync the project down to the desktop version so you can continue there with full flexibility.

-Memex Web is an early version of our web experience.
+Memex Web is the first version of our web experience.
 A few important details to know up front:

 1. Sync is one-way (Web → Desktop)